ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/02-documentation-testing.md

 * `HasCorrectPrice()` - the `price` is correct
 * `HasCorrectCalories()` - the `calories` is correct
 * `NameIsCorrectForBread(Bread)` - call the `toString()` or `__str__()` method with each type of bread and verify the output.
-* `IncludesCorrectCondimentsByDefault(Condiment, boolean)` - for each condiment, check if it is included or not by default based on the `boolean` value.
+* `IncludesCorrectCondimentsByDefault(Condiment)` - for each condiment, check if it is included or not by default.
+  * You may modify the arguments to accept a `boolean` value indicating if the condiment should be included by default.
 * `AddRemoveCondiments(Condiment)` - for each condiment, check that it can be added and removed, and the `Condiments` set will change accordingly.
 * `Has<Ingredient>ByDefault()` - for each ingredient, check to see that it is included by default (returns true).
   * For example, `TheKirk` would have a test method `HasHamByDefault()`.